dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 Hmm, when clicking on button our output appears to be the same as before - it's as if nothing seems to have changed.

 What's happened is we've created a subtle bug.
 If you were to insert a debugging statement or a `console.log` within `innerLogger`, you would see that the `innerLogger` event handler does indeed fire.
 The problem is that our `logger` event handler ALSO fires.
 In the first question we already confirmed that parent elements with event listeners will fire when the specified event occurs on their child elements.
-In this case, a button click bubbles  event travels up through each successive parent element until reaching the `window` element.
+In this case, a button click bubbles up through each successive parent element until reaching the `window` element.
 The effect is that the output of `innerLogger` is replaced, or overwritten, by the output of `logger`.

 In this case, stopping the continued propagation of the `click` event is the solution.
-Comment out line 2 in the Codepen to see a working solution.
+We can stop the event from continuing to traverse (or propagate) across the DOM by commenting out line 2 in the Codepen.
+Once that's done, we can now have separate logging behavior for the `button` and `div` click events.

 In summary, one implication of DOM traversal is parent elements that share the same click event may fire.
 The reason that parent elements may fire after is due to bubbling.
 If we were using capturing, the result would be the parent elements or "top" elements would fire first.